phpmyadmin/phpmyadmin/doc/setup.rst

 For compatibility with PHP 5.3 and later, remove a ``set_magic_quotes_runtime(0);`` statement that you might find near the end of your configuration file.

-You should **not** copy :file:`libraries/config.default.php` over :file:`config.inc.php` because the default configuration file is version- specific.

 The complete upgrade can be performed in a few simple steps: